hansaimlim/REMAP/matlab_codes/README.md

  * chem_chem_mat: chemical-chemical similarity matrix as explained in the reference paper</br>
  * prot_prot_mat: protein-protein similarity matrix as explained in the reference paper</br>
  * and run Y=REMAP(R, chem_chem_mat, prot_prot_mat)</br>
+ * Y is a matrix of normalized prediction score</br>
 For example:</br>
 ```
 % Example code below